joshapeterson/peterson_shiny-app-project/README.md

 ## Goal of Project

 To provide a general overview of previous Nobel Prize winners.
-This tool could be used to assist institution when they make future decisions regarding who to award the Nobel Prize.
+This tool could be used to assist institutions when they make future decisions regarding who to award the Nobel Prize.

 ## Project Related Information